JamesKrW/robot-world/README.md

 python robot-world/scripts/train_vae.py
 ```

-- You can start with `droid_100`.
+- Might start with `droid_100`.
 The full DROID dataset costs ~30 minutes for initialization on an AMD Ryzen 9 7950X machine.
 - You can adjust threading parameters for faster data loading:
   ```python
   parallel_calls: int = 16